Battle of An Lộc: Battle

 The first attack on the city occurred on 13 April and was preceded by a powerful artillery barrage.
 The PAVN 9th Division with armoured spearheads attacked on northwestern and northern positions held by the 5th Division.
 The PAVN overwhelming forces quickly pushed the ARVN defenders back to the southern half of the city before being halted by massive airstrikes of B-52.
-During the first few hours of fighting, the defenders use M72 LAW quite effectively.
+During the first few hours of fighting, the defenders used M72 LAW quite effectively.
 News of the first tank kill carried out by a RF soldier quickly spread, then cleared the long-established fear of PAVN tanks among the defenders.
 Lacking of experience for combined tanks, B2 Front commanders left their tanks penetrated the defensive perimeter without accompanying infantry.
-Hưng later ordered tank-destroying teams be formed by each battalion, which included PSDF members who knew the local terrain and could help identify strategic locations to ambush tanks.
+Gen. Hưng later ordered tank-destroying teams be formed by each battalion, which included PSDF members who knew the local terrain and could help identify strategic locations to ambush tanks.

+While the PAVN was launching their first attack, ARVN press dissminated the news of dropping airborne commandos in north of Quản Lợi during the early morning of the following day, to capture Gen. Trà and other COSVN key members based there.
+In fact, Col. Lê Quang Lưỡng's 1st Airborne Brigade landed at Windy Hill (Vietnamese: Đồi Gió) and Hill 169 area, 2km south of Quản Lợi during the 14th afternoon and 15th morning with minor incidents.
+The next afternoon, the 81st Commando Group of Lt.
+Col. Phan Văn Huấn with 550 combat troops was also heli-lifted at Windy Hill.

-15 April saw the second attack on the city.
-The PAVN were concerned that because the ARVN 1st Airborne Brigade had air-assaulted into positions west of the city, that they were now coming to reinforce the defenders.
+15 April saw the second attack on the city as the PAVN were concerned that the airborne units at Windy Hill would soon join forces with the defenders.
 Again the PAVN preceded their attack with an artillery barrage followed by a tank-infantry attack.
 Like before, their tanks became separated from their infantry and fell prey to ARVN anti-tank weapons.
 PAVN infantry followed behind the tank deployment, assaulted the ARVN defensive positions, and pushed farther into the city.
 B-52 strikes helped break up some PAVN units assembling for the attack.
-This engagement lasted until tapering off on the afternoon of April 16.
+This engagement lasted until tapering off on the afternoon of 16 April.

 Unable to take the city, the PAVN kept it under constant artillery fire.
 They also moved in more anti-aircraft guns to prevent aerial resupply.
-Heavy anti-aircraft fire kept RVNAF helicopters from getting into the city after 12 April.
-In response, fixed wing RVNAF aircraft (C-123s and C-119s) made attempts, but after suffering losses, the USAF took over on 19 April.
+Heavy anti-aircraft fire kept VNAF helicopters from getting into the city after 12 April.
+In response, fixed wing VNAF aircraft (C-123s and C-119s) made attempts, but after suffering losses, the USAF took over on 19 April.
 The USAF used C-130s to parachute in supplies, but many missed the defenders and several aircraft were shot down or damaged.
 Low altitude drops during day and night did not do the job, so by 2 May, the USAF began using High Altitude Low Opening (HALO) techniques.
 With far greater success, this method of resupply was utilized until 25 June, when the siege was lifted and aircraft could land at An Lộc.